GoogleCloudPlatform/tomcat-runtime/README.md

  * API authorization using the system role account.
  * Sending JVM and Tomcat statistics to Google Cloud Monitoring (collectd).
  * Direct integration with Google Cloud Logging (fluentd).

+Please see the [issue tracker](https://github.com/GoogleCloudPlatform/appengine-container-tomcat/issues) for more details.

 Changes made to the default configuration: